 The White Terror of 1815: Royalist reprisals against Napoleon's generals

-Despite the loss of the Battle of Waterloo, the French army was still a formidable force but the politicians in Paris sensed the shift in fortunes and began calling for a change in government.
+Despite the loss of the Battle of Waterloo, the French army could still be rallied to defend Paris but the politicians in Paris sensed the shift in fortunes and began calling for a change in government.
 Napoleon ignored the advice of such diverse political figures as Marshal Davout, General Carnot, and his brother Lucien Bonaparte and abdicated rather than using the military to repress any political opponents.
 Davout, as Minister of War, still controlled the army and was determined to protect the French army to prevent civil war and give the new government a stronger negotiating position with the Allies.

-The French provisional government and Marshal Davout opened negotiations with the Duke of Wellington and Field Marshal Blücher to surrender Paris to the Allied armies and order the French army south of the Loire where they would stand down and not resist.
+The French provisional government and Marshal Davout opened negotiations with the Duke of Wellington and Field Marshal Blücher to surrender Paris to the Allied armies.
+As part of this agreement, the French army would be ordered south of the Loire where they would stand down and not resist.
 A French victory at Rocquencourt on July 1st bloodied the Prussians and helped to show the Allies that France was far from defeated.
 As part of the terms, the French citizens who had supported Napoleon during the Hundred Days would not be punished for their actions during the Hundred Days.
 The Convention of Saint-Cloud was signed on July 3rd, 1815.

 Although brought back to power by the Allied powers, King Louis XVIII considered the terms from Saint-Cloud as not applicable to himself or his government since he did not sign the document.
 Furthermore, French royalists, in particular the old nobility, were incensed at being humiliated and chased out of power for the Hundred Days, especially given that Napoleon's triumphant return in March of 1815 was unopposed by the French army.
 Therefore they demanded vengeance.